TrademarkTrademark

 2. Go with the "big-bang" approach and completely automate it with a quick cutover.

-They went with the big-bang approach, comfortable with the testing done during the POC.
+They went with the big-bang approach, since the POC testing had given them confidence.
 The app teams were bought in.
-TV4 took the existing Scalr migration module and transformed it fully into Python, which they were more comfortable with.
+TV4 took the existing Scalr migration module and rewrote it fully in Python, which they were more comfortable with.
 Their version is available on GitHub.

 When it was time to migrate, they froze infrastructure deployments for around 2 hours to perform the migration.
 It could have been faster with async/multithreading, but they figured it was an unnecessary optimization for a one-off task.

-They bumped into a couple of minor issues along the way regarding pagination, some IAM roles that were missing, and having to remove old TFC lockfiles, but these were all quickly resolved.
+They ran into a few minor issues along the way around pagination, some IAM roles that were missing, and having to remove old TFC lockfiles, but they sorted all of these out quickly.

-Overall, the migration was a large success, and since fully onboarding, there have been multiple comments from the app teams regarding the Scalr interface feeling more responsive and modern than TFC.
+Overall, the migration went really well, and since everyone onboarded, the app teams have said more than once that the Scalr interface feels more responsive and modern than TFC.

 Other than a better UI experience, TV4 also experienced: